 Congrats, you did it!
 No need to worry about setting up the financial information anymore.
 Of course, you can come back later and edit them if needed.
-You can now start implementing another part of the software such as your Inventory, your Crew planner, or your financial information if you have not done so already.
+You can now start implementing another part of the software such as your inventory, your warehouse, or your crew database if you have not done so already.

 Otherwise, you can start implementing your documents and communication before accessing Level 1!

 If you have further questions or some feedback, do not hesitate to contact our Support Team.